derrick12/portfolio-page/README.md

 * open the index.html file using the browser to view the website.

 ## Live Webpage at : https://derrick12.github.io/portfolio-page/

 ## Technologies Used
-{ I have built the website using HTML and used CSS for styling of the website.}
+I have built the website using HTML and used CSS for styling of the website.

 ## Support and contact details
-{Feel free to cantact me incase of any issues at derrickwaweru@gmail.com}
+Feel free to cantact me incase of any issues at derrickwaweru@gmail.com

 MIT License